Many incoming students have fears about the workload in university, but I'm here to help!

-To help quell those fears and prepare future students for the next step in their academic journeys, I've outlined four distinct differences between schoolwork in university and schoolwork in high school.
+To help crush those fears and prepare future students for the next step in their academic journeys, I've outlined four distinct differences between schoolwork in university and high school.
 If you're a high school student concerned about post-secondary homework, read on!

 High school gives you an all-around education during your coming-of-age years.
 The school system wants to make sure that almost everyone leaves with a basic grasp of language, science, math, the arts, and so on.